-- No!
-I DO NOT want information from my Application for Free or Reduced Meals shared for purposes of the fee waiver program. - Yes!
-I DO want school officials to share information from my Application for Free or Reduced Meals with appropriate school officials for purposes of the student fee waiver program and any other program that would benefit student(s).
+No!
+I DO NOT want information from my Applica waiver program. ation for Free or Reduced Meals shared for purposes of the fee

+ion from my Application for Free or Reduced Meals with student fee waiver program and any other program that would

 Child's Name: School:

-Student Identification Number r:
+Student Identification Number:

 Printed Name:

 Address:

 Parent/Guardian Signature: Date:

-For more information, you may call you ır school princi pal.
+For more information, you may call your school principal.